MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 ### `--intraLoDSearchRange=INT-VALUE`
 Buffer range searched for nearest neighbours within the same level of detail.
 The value -1 configures a full-range search.
+The value 0 disables the intra level of detail search.

 ### `--interLoDSearchRange=INT-VALUE`
 Buffer range searched for nearest neighbours between different levels of